-It’s recommended that you get cereal-based Grindz to help the grinder’s blades get rid of odors and residues.
-You must simply empty all the coffee from your grinder and add the Grindz to the hopper, set it to medium (essential) and grind them through.
+It would help if you got Urnex Grindz to help the grinder’s blades eliminate odors and residues.
+But, first, you must empty all the coffee from your grinder, add the Urnex Grindz to the hopper, set it to medium (essential), and grind them through.

-For a small grinder use a cap and for a bigger grinder use two.
+Use a cap for a small grinder and two for a bigger grinder.
 Clear the dosing chamber once this is finished, and brush out any residue.
-You can’ re-season’ your grinder by resetting it to your favorite configuration, adding and grinding coffee beans once again.
+Then, you can’ re-season your grinder by resetting it to your favorite configuration and adding and grinding coffee beans.
 Do just that once a month.

 So how often do I have my coffee grinder to clean?
-While you don’t need to clean it after every use, or even every day, getting into a habit of doing so is often a good idea.
-After every batch of beans you grind, the hopper may need a wipe.
+While you don’t need to clean it after every use, or even every day, getting into a habit is often a good idea.
+For example, after every batch of beans you grind, the hopper may need a wipe.

 Disclaimer: This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase using these links.
 Remember to support us by purchasing through the Amazon/Walmart/Impact Radius links provided.
 Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API